awillats/xcorr-visualizer-p5/README.md

 - the default network structure has A delivering input to B, and B delivering input to C (A->B->C)
   - the strength of these connections is set by the weight slider
   - these connections are delayed according to the delay slider
+  - additive noise is injected at each noise, with it's magnitude set by the sliders for each row
 - peaks in cross-correlation at negative time-lags can indicate a directional dependence from node i to node j *(causality not guaranteed)*
   - how do parameters such as noise levels impact the clarity of these xcorr peaks?
   - look for peaks in xcorr for connections which aren't in the network